gSchool/js-function-drill/README.txt

 Edit function.js to make all the tests pass!

 Then burn it all down, and do it again!

+I just put some text here so you can see some changes.
+Juan Verni.